-The Dow Jones Industrial Average, also known as the US30 or simply the Dow, is a stock exchange index made up of 30 large companies listed on the New York Stock Exchange (NYSE).
-The Dow index was created by Charles Henry Dow in 1896 one of the oldest stock market indices.
+The Dow Jones Industrial Average, also known as the US30 or simply the Dow, is a stock exchange index of 30 large companies listed on the New York Stock Exchange (NYSE).
+Charles Henry Dow created the Dow Index in 1896, one of the oldest stock market indices.

 The current list of components for the Dow includes some of the largest companies in America, such as Apple, Microsoft, JPMorgan Chase, Walmart, and Home Depot.
 The index is reviewed quarterly by a committee at S&P Global, which may change its composition if necessary.
 As such, it can act as a barometer for gauging how well corporations within the U.S. economy perform compared to other markets.
-It can also give investors an idea of where they should allocate their resources accordingly.
+It can also give investors an idea of where to allocate their resources.

 In terms of historical performance, the average has experienced quite a few long stretches where it went up over time yet experienced various drops during inevitable recessions or crises, such as those seen in 1987 or 2008, respectively.
 Despite these occasional drops, overall trends have been positive since its creation, and it has grown significantly since then despite recent instability due to global events such as Brexit or elections taking place around the world.